TheWiselyBearded/SunHacks-AR-Tutorial/README.md

 ![Fast](assets/fast.gif)

-##### The aim is to create a plane that is controlled by gaze movement & physical movement.
+##### The intent is to create a plane that is controlled by gaze movement & physical movement.
 Tapping launches car's out of the plane, holding causes the plane to rotate.

 ![Airplane](assets/planeAR.gif)